aisiwonhae29/PMP/abstarct/Computer_Science/S/security/H/handshake.md

 4. Key Exchange

-- If asymettric encryption (public-key cryptography) is used, the parties exchange crpytographic keys to establish a shared secret
+- If asymetric encryption (public-key cryptography) is used, the parties exchange crpytographic keys to establish a shared secret
 - This typically involves the lient generating a pre-master key, encrypting it with the server's public key, and sending it to the server.

 5. Authentication